rasschaert/galera_initiator/README.md

 initiating    | galera_init is running, will possibly soon bootstrap or join a cluster stopped       | mysqld is stopped

+###Vagrant
+There's a [Vagrant environment](https://github.com/rasschaert/vagrant-galera) that installs a Galera cluster fully automatically using these scripts.

+###To-do
+These scripts currently assume that:
+- The wsrep_cluster_address and wsrep_node_address can be found in /etc/my.cnf.d/galera.cnf
+- Net-SNMP runs on each cluster node and has extensions called galeraStatus and galeraSeqno

+In a future release this will be configurable.

 ###Flowchart
 ![galera-initiation-logic](http://i.imgur.com/RXTZLnH.png)